 The Schools and Colleges at UM encourage study abroad options for their students.
 With the assistance of the Study Abroad Office and the guidance of academic advisors, students can select a study abroad program to fit almost any major.
 Additionally, UM financial aid will apply to the costs of the UM programs.
 Students are advised to plan as early as their freshman year so studying abroad can be incorporated into their academic plan.

 The cost of studying abroad varies depending on the type, length, and location of the program.
 Students are often surprised at how affordable studying abroad can be.
 Students participating in a UM study abroad program will be able to use their financial aid abroad.
 Participants are charged full tuition for the term abroad and the financial aid package will be adjusted based on the estimated expenses of the program.
-If the estimated expenses of the program are lower than the costs of attending UM, participants may be eligible for less in loans, but scholarships and grants will stay the same.

 As studying abroad is seen as such an important aspect of a college career, many national and institutional scholarships are available.
 Interested students should begin to research scholarship opportunities early.
 The most prestigious study abroad scholarships, which grant up to $10,000 per semester, have applications with deadlines up to 18 months before the study abroad program begins.
 Several other scholarships, with deadlines similar to program application deadlines, are also available and grant up to $5,000.
 Learn more about finances and scholarships by visiting the Study Abroad website, speaking with the advisors in the Study Abroad Office and the Office of Financial Assistance Services.